LSSTDESC/desc-continuous-integration/docs/desc/ci_at_nersc.rst

 This is the GitLab CI workflow that will eventually get run by the ``target`` repository on the NERSC GitLab instance.
 There are many similarities with the GitHub Actions CI workflow syntax.
-We must tell the workflow how to be triggered, which is under ``workflow:`` ``rules:``.
+We must tell the workflow how to be triggered (same as ``on:`` in GitHub Actions), which is under ``workflow:`` ``rules:``.
 In this case we are saying we only want the workflow to run if it was triggered via a trigger token (see the reference guide linked above for a full list of workflow options).
 We can set environment variables for the job, under ``variables:``.
 And then we list our jobs.

-Again, as with GitHub Actions, we can have multiple jobs, each will run independently and in parallel unless you deliberately link them.
+As with GitHub Actions, we can have multiple jobs, each will run independently and in parallel unless you deliberately link them.
 This workflow only has on job, ``example``.
 Within each job, ``tags`` is the same as ``runs-on`` from GitHub Actions.
 Here we want to run on ``cori``.
-And ``script`` contains the list of commands to execute for the job, the same as ``steps:`` from GitHub Actions.
+And ``script`` contains the sequence of commands to execute for the job, the same as ``steps:`` from GitHub Actions.

 When running at NERSC you have to set the ``SCHEDULER_PARAMETERS`` environment variable, which defines your queue preferences for the machine (which queue to